LotusLotus

 Kāśyapa asked the Buddha, "What is dharma?"

-The Buddha told Kāśyapa, "Non-dharma is dharma, and dharma is non-dharma.
+The Buddha told Kāśyapa, “Non-dharma is dharma, and dharma is non-dharma.
 There are two kinds of dharmas.
 What are these two?
 Saṁskṛta and asaṁskṛta; form and non-form.
-There is not a third kind."
+There is no third kind.”

 Kāśyapa asked the Buddha, "What does dharma look like?"